-As I discuss in great detail in Potty Training A Puppy?
-5 Fail-Safe Tips For A Pee-Free Home [Fast!], puppies have tiny bladders.
+As I discuss in great detail in How to Potty Train a Mastiff Puppy Fast in 5 Easy Steps, puppies have tiny bladders.
 As such, they need to be let outside every 20-30 minutes.

 The fewer accidents, the better, as habits are formed easily.

 Here are a few additional pointers to get you started on housebreaking your new Mastiff or large breed puppy:

 This is the best product I have found for cleaning and deodorizing where your puppy has had an accident.
 I buy the big gallon jug and refill my spray bottles as necessary.

 2. Never yell at or scold your puppy for an accident.

 Remember your puppy is not connecting his accident with the consequence (you yelling, swatting, or otherwise punishing).
 He is connecting your yelling, swatting, or punishing with YOU.